nladkins/deep-learning-challenge/README.md

 # deep-learning-challenge

-# Deep Learning Homework: Charity Funding Predictor
+# Deep Learning: Charity Funding Predictor

 ## Background

 The non-profit foundation Alphabet Soup wants to create an algorithm to predict whether or not applicants for funding will be successful.
-With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.
+This project applies machine learning and neural network modeling to a provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.

-From Alphabet Soup’s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+This repository includes a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as the following:

 * **EIN** and **NAME**—Identification columns
 * **APPLICATION_TYPE**—Alphabet Soup application type